feathersjs/docs/guides/chat/authentication.md

 ## Securing the messages service

 Now we have to restrict our messages service to authenticated users.
-If we run `feathers generate authentication` *before* generating other services it will ask if the service should be restricted to authenticated users.
+If we run `feathers generate authentication` *before* generating other services,  the *feathers generate authentication* command will ask if the service should be restricted to authenticated users.
 Because we created the messages service first, however we have to update `src/services/messages/messages.hooks.js` manually to look like this:

 ```js
 const { authenticate } = require('@feathersjs/authentication').hooks;